Pierre-Adrien Dalpayrat: Works

 His shapes were often sculptural, either in their broad shape, or sometimes incorporating figures modelled by sculptors he collaborated with.
 The Symbolist sculptor Alphonse Voisin-Delacroix (1857-1893) was one collaborator until his early death.
 Like some other Art Nouveau potters Dalpayrat often made pieces to be mounted with metal elements by metalworking firms, including one lamp base designed with a glass and metal shade by Tiffany Studios of New York.
 This marriage was very likely arranged by Siegfried Bing, whose Paris gallery Maison de l'Art Nouveau sold works by both makers.
 An inkwell with bronze mounts, also in the Metropolitan Museum of Art, has the metal marked by Edward Colonna, a regular designer in metal for Bing.

 His largest work was an elaborate cheminée, or fireplace with overmantel, in blackened poplar wood with many stoneware inserts, which was sold to the French state for the Musée du Luxembourg (it is now in the Musée d'Orsay, both in Paris).
 This was made with his business partner Adèle Lesbros, who also financed him.
-He won a number of prizes in the national and international competitions and shows that were an important route for ceramicists to promote their work, culminating in gold medals in the World's Fairs the World's Columbian Exposition (Chicago, 1893) and Exposition Universelle, Paris 1900.
+He won a number of prizes in national and international competitions and shows that were an important route for ceramicists to promote their work, culminating in gold medals in the World's Fairs the World's Columbian Exposition (Chicago, 1893) and Exposition Universelle, Paris 1900.

 His wife and three sons joined in the business, but it closed in 1906, after which he retired to his native Limoges.
 His house and workshop in Bourg-la-Reine is now owned by the town and holds the musée Dalpayrat, with more than 120 of his pieces.

 In 2015, two Dalpayrat vases in an auction at Christie's New York sold for US$23,750, and US$17,500.

 Vase with face, 1892–93, modelled by Alphonse Voisin-Delacroix.